Unobtainiumrock/webpack-typescript-bp/README.md

 2.)
 Run `npm install` to install the other included dependencies

 3.)
-To ts-compile and webpack bundle all of your files, type `npm run build` into your terminal
+To ts-compile and webpack bundle all of your files, type `npm run build` into your terminal.
+    You can alternatively run `npm start`.
+This will run the build script, followed by setting up a webpack-dev-server to serve the files for viewing at your localhost:8080.

 note: This assumes that you have knowledge of module patterns and loading various dependencies into a project.